 Delete Run Command History

 You must have a long list of commands listed in your run command dialog box (Win + R).
-However, if you want, you have an option to delete run command history of your Windows within a few moments, if required.
+However, you have the option to delete the run command history of your Windows within a few moments, if required.

-The Run command box help users to quickly type commands and reach to their destination such as Windows settings, application or a document whose path is known.
+The Run command box helps users to quickly type commands and reach their destination.
+For example, such as Windows settings, application or a document whose path is known.

-Initially, the run command box was introduced with Windows 95 and still persist until Windows 10.
+Initially, the run command box was introduced from Windows 95 and still persists with Windows 11.

-The Windows Run Command box is the most useful tool in any of your Windows operating system.
+The Windows Run Command box is the most useful tool in any of your Windows operating systems.

 In addition, the run command dialog box allows you to open website URL’s directly to your default web browser by using the HTTP protocol.